Quantum Secure Authentication with Color Centers in Diamond: Token performance

 So far we have only considered the probability of accepting a forged token without accounting for the chance of a true positive verification.
 The probability of successfully accepting $k$ out of $n$ qubits in a token state is given by

-The average fidelity is defined as $\langle F\rangle=\frac{1}{4}(F_++F_-+F_e+F_l)$, where $F_{x} = F_{x}^{\rm in} F^{\rm mem} F_{x}^{\rm out}$ for $x = \pm, e, l$.
-Here, $F_{x}^{\rm in}$ and $F_{x}^{\rm out}$ are the fidelities for the storage and retrieval processes (which include the effects of rotation gates and the finite bandwidth of the incident photons), and $F^{\rm mem}$ is the fidelity associated with the storage duration, which may introduce additional dephasing.
-This factorization is valid when individual infidelities are small \cite{gilchrist_distance_2005}, and for complete dephasing channels, the product provides a suitable lower bound.
-The detailed accounting of the error channels is provided in App.~\ref{app:state}, \ref{app:diff}.
+The average fidelity is defined as $\langle F\rangle=\frac{1}{4}(F_++F_-+F_e+F_l)$, where $F_x$ for $x=\pm,e,l$ accounts for both the storage and retrieval processes which include the effects of rotation gates and the non-zero bandwidth of the incident photons as well as the storage duration which may introduce additional dephasing.
+We elaborate on the evaluation of $F_x$ in App. \ref{app:performance}.

+The error channels such as radiative decay and phonon induced dephasing in the color center as well as the bandwidth of the incident photon from the single photon sources are provided in \cite{strocka_memory_2025}.

 With the true positive token verification probability, we define the average acceptance rate as

 where $\gamma_{\rm tok}$ is the token processing rate and